- SEA LIFE, Rainforest Adventure

 In this landscape, food can be plentiful.
 During the wet season, rivers flood the rainforest floor where fruits, nuts and seeds fall.
 When the dry season returns some fish are trapped in ever-decreasing, muddy pools without food, with little oxygen and no way of escaping predators.

-In the river predators can appear from any direction, above or below the water; Anacondas lurk in the waters red with mud whilst birds of prey and big cats prowl the banks.
+In the river, predators can appear from any direction, above or below the water.
 You've got to be tough to make it in this habitat.
 Many rainforest creatures are big and toothy but sometimes it's the smallest and most harmless-looking animals which can pack the deadliest punch!

 Are you ready for a jungle adventure?
 Let's go!